SAFE-Stack/safe-shadcn/README.md

 ]
 ```

 > Note: This example focuses exclusively on the client-side implementation.
-The server and shared components are included as part of the SAFE stack structure but contain minimal code.
+The server and shared components are included as part of the SAFE stack structure but contain no logic.

 ## Install pre-requisites